genesistoxical/drop-icons/README.md

 ## Installer
 To compile the installer you need [Inno Setup](https://jrsoftware.org/isinfo.php), the files are located in the [installer src](/installer%20src) folder.
 You just need to open the project (Installer.iss) and compile it, unless you want to make a change.
 When finished, it will leave a folder called Output in the same location.

-**Portable.bat** allows you to quickly zip the portable version and remove unnecessary files.
-It only works on Windows 11 and 10.
+**Portable with 7zip.bat** allows you to quickly zip the portable version and remove unnecessary files.
+It only works with [7zip](https://www.7-zip.org/).

 Both .iss and .bat get the files that are needed within their folder and/or the Release folder (because of relative paths).